Hsterts/h-docs/content/sfinder/spin.md

 - By default, the patterns path is `input/patterns.txt`.
 - `--patterns-path input/filteredqueue.txt`

-**Threads** (`--threads`, `-th`): Specify the number of threads to use when sfinder is running.
-Basically, threads are tiny virtual CPUs used to calculate stuff. <u>Almost no need to ever touch this.</u>
-- By default, the number of threads used is 1.
-- `--threads 0` will allow sfinder to use as many threads as is present in the execution environment.

 **Cached Bit** (`--cached-bit`, `-cb`): Specify the smallest bit of the cache to use for the internal algorithm. <u>You most likely will never need to use this parameter</u>.
 ___
 ## Summary